Bangor University - North Wales Clinical Psychology Programme

 Please check the Clearing House website for information on Fitness to Practice, DBS checks and safeguarding.

-• If you make a declaration, this will be reviewed by the Programme Director and Head of Clinical Psychology Services of the University Health Board, who will decide if the interview can indeed be offered.
+• If you make a declaration, this will be reviewed by the Programme Director and Head of Clinical Psychology Services of the Health Board, who will decide if the interview can indeed be offered.

 Equal Opportunities

 We use positive action as permitted under the Equality Act 2010.
-We acknowledge that applicants from racialised minorities and men are underrepresented in the clinical psychology profession.
+We acknowledge that applicants from racialised backgrounds and men are underrepresented in the clinical psychology profession.
 Both are protected characteristics under the Equality Act.

-In summary: If candidates have a similar score at the shortlisting or interview stage, then the interview or training place will be offered, in order of priority, to a candidate who is a Welsh speaker, a candidate from a racialised background, and a candidate who identifies as male.
+In summary: If candidates have a similar score at the shortlisting or interview stage, then the interview or training place will be offered, in order of priority, to a candidate who is a Welsh speaker, a candidate from a racialised minorities, and a candidate who identifies as male.

 Contextual admissions

-Our programme has introduced contextual recruitment processes since the 2022 intake.
+Our programme introduced contextual recruitment processes for the 2022 intake.
 This is based on evidence that contextualising individuals’ achievements using additional information about their educational, social, and economic background can lead to fairer and more inclusive selection processes.
 This information can help us to recognize individuals with strong potential for success at doctoral level and within the profession, who otherwise might not have been identified.

 The Clearing House will invite you to complete a survey to collect Contextual Selection data separately from the application form.
 The Group of Trainers in Clinical Psychology have agreed the questions in this survey, which have evidence for improving the inclusivity and equity of recruitment processes.